King Solomon's Mines: Films

 The novel has been adapted to film at least seven times.
-The first cinema adaptation (a silent film version) was directed by Horace Lisle Lucoque in 1919, followed by the first sound version in 1937, King Solomon's Mines, which was directed by Robert Stevenson.
+The first cinema adaptation (a silent film version) was directed by Horace Lisle Lucoque in 1919 (now lost), followed by the first sound version in 1937, King Solomon's Mines, which was directed by Robert Stevenson.
 The best known version premiered in 1950, King Solomon's Mines, directed by Compton Bennett and Andrew Marton, which was followed by a sequel, Watusi (1959).
 In 1979, a low-budget version was directed by Alvin Rakoff, King Solomon's Treasure, combining both King Solomon's Mines as well as Allan Quatermain in one story.
 The 1985 film, King Solomon's Mines, was a more tongue-in-cheek parody of the story, followed by a sequel in the same vein: Allan Quatermain and the Lost City of Gold (1987).
 Around the same period, an Australian animated TV film came out, King Solomon's Mines.
 In December 2006, the movie, The Librarian: Return to King Solomon’s Mines was released as the second in a trilogy that follows one man’s fantastical adventures.
 In 2008, a direct-to-video adaptation, Allan Quatermain and the Temple of Skulls was released by Mark Atkins, which bore more resemblance to Indiana Jones than the novel.